Sacramento Speeding Accident Attorneys

 The costs associated with these treatments can reach into the tens of thousands, even hundreds of thousands of dollars.
 Do most victims have that type of cash on hand?
 No. These types of injuries can send victims spiraling into debt and financial uncertainty.

-The experienced attorneys with Tiemann Law Firm understand your fears and frustrations.
+The experienced speeding car accident attorneys with Tiemann Law Firm understand your fears and frustrations.
 We specialize in helping victims understand their legal rights and helping them recover the fair and full compensation they deserve after a serious speeding collision.